backstage/backstage/docs/features/software-catalog/descriptor-format.md

 Each tag must be sequences of `[a-z0-9]` separated by `-`, at most 63 characters in total.

+### `icon` [optional]

+An icon which represents this entity (e.g. a favourites icon for a website, profile picture etc.)

+The value should ideally be either a valid URL to an icon, or a key representing a built in icon (e.g. 'dashboard')

+This field is optional.

 ### `links` [optional]

 A list of external hyperlinks related to the entity.
 Links can provide